 Enjoy the wide open space under a canopy of glittering stars

 Anysberg Nature Reserve is located in the semi-arid Klein Karoo, between the towns of Ladismith, Laingsburg, Touwsrivier and Montagu.
-The reserve, established in 1998, encompasses 64 565 hectares of plains and the majestic Cape Fold Mountains, with deep valleys and steep gorges.
+The reserve, officially proclaimed in 1990, encompasses 64 565 hectares of plains and the majestic Cape Fold Mountains, with deep valleys and steep gorges.
 Fed by three rivers, a diversity of life is supported here amid mountain fynbos and the characteristic veld of the Klein Karoo.
 It is also a World Heritage Site.

 Visitors will enjoy regular sightings of the Cape mountain zebra, numerous antelope species, the black-backed jackal, caracal, riverine rabbit and brown hyena.
 Leopards still roam the mountains, although these notoriously shy creatures are seldom seen.
 About 180 bird species are regularly spotted on the reserve, making it a popular choice for birders.
 Besides the mesmerising landscape and rich plant and animal life, the reserve is also home to San rock art, painted thousands of years ago.